Treasure of Guarrazar

 The “Treasure of Guarrazar” was buried approximately 711 when the Berber-Arab troops of Tarik ben-Zyad invaded the Spanish peninsula.
 The votive offerings probably came from the churches across Toledo, the capital of the Christian kingdom and were buried for safekeeping in the face of invasion.

-The treasure is divided between museums and countries and much has disappeared.
-Some of the objects went to the Musée de Cluny in Paris and the rest to the armouries of the Palacio Real in Madrid (today in the National Archaeological Museum of Spain).
-In 1921 and 1936, some items of the Treasure of Guarrazar in Spain were stolen and have disappeared.
+The treasure is divided between museums and countries, and much has disappeared.
+Some of the objects went to the Musée de Cluny in Paris and the rest of the armouries of the Palacio Real in Madrid (today in the National Archaeological Museum of Spain).
+In 1921 and 1936, some items of the Treasure of Guarrazar in Spain were stolen and had disappeared.